DavidAde6/DavidAde6/README.md

 ## Hi there 👋

-🎓 I'm currently studying Computer Science at Carleton University 🎓
+🎓 Studying Computer Science at Carleton University 🎓

   Still trying to figure this thing out...